uva-spin/TMDs/UnpolarizedTMDs_Extraction/Tests_with_E288_Kinematics/Sq_approach/New_Model_Nov_2024/README.md

 Same as Test4 but k integration from 0.0001 to 10

 #Test6
-Same as Test5 but splitting the training part which saves two separate models and an additional script to make plots based on the saved models
+Same as Test5 but splitting the training part which saves two separate models and an additional script to make plots based on the saved models.
+Train only for 100 epochs.

+#Test7
+Same as Test6 but using 1000 epochs
+architecture: 2,64,64,128,64,1
+Result: Doesn't seem to be optimized yet

+#Test8
+Same as Test6 (added the loss plot)
+500 epochs
+trial1: Epochs=500,  Arc: 2, 64, 32, 16, 8, 1: not the best
+trial2: Epochs=500, Arc:32x11,1 : not the best

+#Test9
+Same as Test8 but with only one input for the DNNs

+#Test10
+Same as Test8 but generating pseudodata with only a few values of QM (1,2,3) and use one of that in the evaluation.

+#Test11
+Same as Test8 but connecting QM part of the DNN differently (separate sub-structure in the architecture).

+#Obseverations at this stage
+Both Test10 and Test11 seems going in the right direction but need to optimize